Asymptotic Burnside laws

-Since all groups in this paper are of Burnside type, we will refer to diagrams over Burnside-type presentation as simply `diagrams'.
+Since all groups in this paper are of Burnside-type, we will refer to diagrams over Burnside-type presentation as simply `diagrams'.
 We typically use the same name, $\Delta$, for both the diagram and the underlying map.

-\begin{remark} A circular (resp., annular) diagram $\Delta$ is not necessary homeomorphic to a topological disk (resp., annulus), but one can add to $\Delta$ several cells whose boundary label is trivial in the free group and obtain a topological disk (resp., annulus) $\Delta'$.
+\begin{remark} A circular (resp., annular) diagram $\Delta$ is not necessary homeomorphic to a topological disk (resp., annulus), but one can add to $\Delta$ several cells whose boundary label is trivial in the free group and obtain a topological disk (resp., annulus) $\Delta'$, see the figure below.
 However, we shall not use such cells (called $0$-cells) in this paper.
 For more details see \cite[Section §11]{OL-book}. \end{remark}

 A diagram (over a Burnside-type presentation) is called \emph{reduced} if it does not contain a subdiagram $\Gamma$, having exactly two cells of some rank $i\ge 1$, such that the boundary label of $\Gamma$ is trivial in rank $i-1$.
 In the current paper we only deal with reduced diagrams, which is possible due to the following.